Registered Education Savings Plans: What parents and grandparents need to know

 Making the most of an RESP begins with researching and selecting the right plan and provider.
 At Educators Financial Group, you can choose between individual or family plans.
 Since the funds in an RESP won’t be needed for some time (and anything can happen in that time), the plan you choose should be as flexible as possible.
 A family RESP provides more flexibility than an individual RESP, because it allows you to add more than one child to the plan.
 Ask your Educators financial specialist about Educators’ rules regarding withdrawals.
 (Although the federal government sets the general rules for RESP withdrawals, the process for a particular RESP depends on the rules established by the plan provider.)

 Once you’ve opened the RESP, how do you decide what investments to hold in it?

 The same way you decided on your other investments – by talking to your financial specialist about how long you have to invest and your tolerance for risk.
-“Many people don’t give the asset allocation in their RESP the same thought as they do their other registered plans, because the limit they can contribute is $50,000,” says Educators Senior Financial Advisor Graham Walker.
+“Many people don’t give the asset allocation in their RESP the same thought as they do their other registered plans, because the limit they can contribute is $50,000,” says Educators Certified Financial Planner professional Graham Walker.
 “But RESPs can see significant growth, with some accounts exceeding $100,000 by withdrawal time.”
 In addition, he says, an RESP can stay open for 35 years after it’s created.
 He recommends that, for the first 10 years, the asset allocation in your RESP should reflect the asset allocation in your RRSP – if one is more heavily weighted to stocks, the other should be, too.
 As the child receiving the RESP approaches university age, the asset mix should become more conservative to decrease volatility.